Breaking: Assad Regime Falls

 He said he's going to stay in Syria to manage the transition to whatever,

-So a lot to cover here, but Ben, I just want to start with like initial reactions to this unbelievable two weeks of events.
+whoever takes power next.
+So a lot to cover here, but Ben, I just want to start our initial reactions to this unbelievable two weeks of events.

 I think it's almost hard to put into words how many lives this conflict has touched, particularly obviously Syrian lives.
+You think of all those people who died.

 You think of all the refugees, the millions of people.

-I mean, Tommy, one of the more powerful images I saw is is basically like a traffic jam, you know, of people coming back to Syria from Turkey, which obviously runs completely counter to what we're accustomed to, images of people leaving.
+I mean, Tommy, one of the more powerful images I saw is basically like a traffic jam, you know, of people coming back to Syria from Turkey, which obviously runs completely counter to what we're accustomed to, images of people leaving.

-I think of all the people I know who have been touched by this, you know, war, Syrians I've met over the years, aid workers, people who worked with refugees, people living on the Turkish border, people living in Jordan.
+I think of all the people I know who have been touched by this, you know, war Syrians I've met over the years, aid workers, people who worked with refugees, people living on the Turkish border, people living in Jordan.

 I mean,